 What Are The Common Injured Knee Parts During A Knee Injury?

 The knee is a significant weight-bearing joint, allowing agility.
-The health of your knee is essential in having the ability to move quickly and with ease while walking or running.
+Your knee’s health is essential in having the ability to move quickly and with ease while walking or running.
 Knees are complex joints.
 Injuries can occur at any of the structures:

 - Cartilage (the meniscus or the shiny smooth covering at the ends of bones)

 - Bones (thighbone (femur), shinbone (tibia and fibula), and the kneecap (patella)